TheRealMothebad/Toad-Hill/README.md

 # Toad Hill

 toads.

+This repository is a bundling of several projects related to the Toad Hill chronicles.

 ## projects:

 - [google classroom stories](CLASSROOM.md)
 	- a little choose your own adventure story
 - [bash game](bash-game/bash.md)